communitytlv/cocoahero.github.com/README.md

 ## License
-All Content Copyright &copy; 2010-2011, Jonathan Baker.
+All blog entries are Copyright &copy; 2010-2011, Jonathan Baker.

+Other source code is released under the MIT License.